reilabs/starknet-replay/README.md

 ## Limitations

 - Libfunc frequency results haven't been checked yet
-- Replay time and analysis takes about 60s per transaction.
+- Log of transaction traces to JSON requires a lot of memory allocation.
 It still needs to be optimised.

 ## Requirements